 Should You Use a Water Pan in a Pellet Smoker?

 Using a water pan in your pellet grill or smoker can be a great way to keep your meat moist and flavorful.
 It can even act as a heat sink, keeping the cooking temperature stable.
 Used correctly, water can also help to give an even cook throughout and reduce the chance of hot spots and flare-ups impacting your cook.
-A water pan isn’t essential, but it has many benefits.
+A water pan isn’t essential when using a pellet smoker, but it has many benefits.

 What is a Water Pan?

-A lot of people simply use an aluminum foil tray for the water.
+A lot of people simply use an aluminum foil tray (like these on Amazon) for the water.
 This can usually withstand temperatures of up to 500°F before becoming damaged.

 Unlike methods like spritzing your meat, the water does not come directly into contact with anything you are cooking.
-The water pan can sit alongside your meat on the grill, and the idea is that it adds more moisture to the air as it evaporates, which stops food from drying out.
+The water pan can sit alongside your meat on your smoker or grill’s grates, and the idea is that it adds more moisture to the air as it evaporates, which stops food from drying out.
 It can also provide a raft of other benefits, as we explore below.